Halden HK

 Halden Håndballklubb was a women's handball team based in Halden, Norway.
 The team played in Eliteserien, the top division in the country, after its promotion in 2014.
+The season after they reached the final of the Norwegian Cup.
 On 28 February 2017, the club announced they were bankrupt.
+The club was founded on 29 March 1989.
+The club played in the lower divisions during the 1990's and early 2000's.
+In 2009 they were promoted to the 2nd Division, and in 2011 to the 1. divisjon.
+In March 2016, they changed their name from HK Halden to Halden HK.